St Joseph's/OCB GAA: St Joseph's (1918–1989)

-The club produced many inter-county players for Dublin throughout the years, as listed below.
+The club produced a number of inter-county players for Dublin throughout the years.
 As winners of the Dublin Championship in 1930 they had the selection of the county team.
-Paddy Mulhall was one of the standouts in the 1930s, described by Sean Synott of the rival O’Tooles club as a ‘great Footballer and even better soccer goalkeeper who was wanted but refused to join Glasgow Celtic.
-Paddy worked in the Glasgow boat section in Dublin Docks.’
+Paddy Mulhall was one of the standouts in the 1930s, described by Sean Synott of the rival O’Tooles club as a "great Footballer and even better soccer goalkeeper who was wanted but refused to join Glasgow Celtic.
+Paddy worked in the Glasgow boat section in Dublin Docks".

 St Joseph's success in the earlier years had reflected the Dublin population: most were employed in traditional industries and their associated downstream activities, which helped maintain the club.
 However, movement of the inner city population to the suburbs resulted in rising unemployment and increasing school closures, resulting in the club's decline as the years progressed.